PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 * PaddlePaddle in version 1.7.1 or higher is required.
 For instructions on how to install it see the [installation document](https://www.paddlepaddle.org.cn/install/quick).

 * MKL-DNN and MKL are required.
 The highest performance gain can be observed using CPU servers supporting AVX512 instructions.
 * INT8 accuracy is best on CPU servers supporting AVX512 VNNI extension (e.g. CLX class Intel processors).
 A linux server supports AVX512 VNNI instructions if the output of the command `lscpu` contains the `avx512_vnni` entry in the `Flags` section.
+AVX512 VNNI support on Windows can be checked using the [`coreinfo`]( https://docs.microsoft.com/en-us/sysinternals/downloads/coreinfo) tool.

 ## 1. Introduction